 OK, maybe not, but I’ll posit that it is among the very best gifts *I* have ever given, and that it deserves more than a passing mention on a site dedicated to geekery of all stripes.

 That’s because, in a process that took nearly eight months…I got an indie rock star to write and record a song for my little sister.

 Eef Barzelay, lead singer of Clem Snide, isn’t as celebrated as Jack White or Justin Vernon, but he’s a damn fine musician who’s written some of my favorite songs.
 One of them, “Find Love,” is the kind of track you’d put on a new music lover’s very first mix tape – “find love, and then give it all away” being about as good older-person advice as I’d care to conceive – and a song that’s always reminded me of my little sister, a nurse practitioner with a caring heart.

 Because I love his music, when Barzelay started a Kickstarter campaign to fund his next record earlier this year, I clicked.
 And what I saw was pretty amazing: At one bid level, Barzelay would correspond over email…and write a song with you.

 I couldn’t resist.
 It seemed like the chance of a lifetime, especially for a music geek like me condemned to roam planet Earth with no musical talent whatsoever.
 But what would the song be about?
 I won’t recount my long inner struggles over this question; obviously, at some point I decided it would be about my sister.

-I eventually wrote Barzelay about a silly emo parody song my little sister and I had written together while wondering around in Providence, Rhode Island – “Your Actual Face,” complete with a whiny, nasally chorus that I recorded onto an mp3 and emailed to him as inspiration.
+I eventually wrote Barzelay about a silly emo parody song my little sister and I had written together while wandering around in Providence, Rhode Island – “Your Actual Face,” complete with a whiny, nasally chorus that I recorded onto an MP3 and emailed to him as inspiration.